Kingbird SolutionsKingbird Solutions

 DimensionKingbird StudioFull-Time Hire

-Cost (first year)$3,500–$6,000/mo for a partnership. $4,500 flat for a sprint.
-Pause or stop any time after the minimum.$150,000+ fully loaded.
+Cost (first year)From $75/hr on a monthly retainer. $4,500 Stabilization Review for a fixed-price starter.
+Pause any time after the minimum.$150,000+ fully loaded.
 Salary, benefits, equity, equipment, management overhead.

-AI capabilityClaude skills, automation, and AI workflows built and installed as part of every engagement.The new hire may or may not have AI experience.
+AI capabilityAI-native from day one.
+Claude and LLM integrations are part of the build, not a Phase 2.The new hire may or may not have AI experience.
 You're betting on their learning curve.

 FlexibilityScale up or down by quarter.
 Pause between projects.
 No severance, no morale hit.Letting someone go is expensive, slow, and affects the whole team.

-Knowledge transferEvery engagement ends with runbooks, dashboards, and installed systems your team runs without me.Knowledge lives in one person's head until they document it.
+Knowledge transferEvery engagement ends with your repo, a runbook written as we build, and a handoff your team operates on its own.Knowledge lives in one person's head until they document it.
 If they leave, it walks out with them.

-Best whenThe work is scoped, the deadline is real, and you need a senior operator now.The role is permanent, the work never ends, and you can afford to wait 6 months for the right person.
+Best whenThe work is scoped, the deadline is real, and you need a senior US operator now.The role is permanent, the work never ends, and you can afford to wait 6 months for the right person.

 When a full-time hire is the right call